Slavlned/m3engine/README.md

 # engine
 Unity Engine 6.0.0

+# server-side
+There's not server side for your analytics and etc.
+You need to create it by yourself

 # main entities
 - M3Board - current level board with tiles (MonoBeh)
 - M3Fx - effects for m3 (MonoBeh)